-As we learn about places throughout the world I like my kids to keep little country fact sheets that detail what we find out.
+As we learn about places throughout the world I like my kids to keep a little country fact sheet for each place that detail what we find out.
 It’s a place to record the information they are reading from our country studies all on one page.

 If possible, I like to find some stories from the countries too.
 Many countries have traditional folk tales, fairy tales, myths, or legends that my kids love to listen to.
 Famous art and music is another fun focus.
 We have our television attached to our computer with an HDMI cable (making our big screen function as a computer monitor so everyone can see it well), so I pull up famous art from the country using a simple internet search.
 Sometimes we watch YouTube videos of traditional dance or music, travelogues, or other informational videos too.